slsa-framework/slsa/README.md

     were associated with provenance from a SLSA-3 compliant GitHub Actions workflow building from the `curl/curl-docker` GitHub repo.

-## Accreditation and delegation
+### Accreditation and delegation

 Finally, accreditation and delegation will play a large role in the SLSA framework.
 It is not practical for every software consumer to fully vet every platform and fully walk the entire graph of every artifact.
 Auditors and/or accreditation bodies can verify and assert that a platform or vendor meets the SLSA requirements when configured in a certain way.
-Similarly, there may be some way to “trust” an artifact without analyzing its dependencies.
+Similarly, there may be some way to "trust" an artifact without analyzing its dependencies.
 This may be particularly valuable for closed source software.

-# Next steps
+## Next steps

 We welcome all comments and suggestions for this document via issues, pull requests, [email](mailto:slsa-discussion@googlegroups.com), or